zognin/tp/docs/DeveloperGuide.md

 1. Editing an order
     1. Prerequisites (should be satisfied for each individual test case):
-       1. Order list contains at least one order and suppose the first order in the list has the following details:
+       1. Order list contains at least one order and the first order in the list has the following details:
           * Client Name: Alex Yeoh
           * Client Phone: 87438807
           * Client Address: Blk 30 Geylang Street 29. #06-40